 Introduction to International Relations

-Course Description: This course will survey some primary theoretical paradigms of International Relations (IR) theory including realism, liberalism, constructivism, and post-colonial approaches in order to examine their theoretical commitments, worldviews, and internal logics.
-We will use these theories to work through some history, concepts, and problems in international politics.
-We will also develop an understanding of specific international phenomenon such as international trade, the growth of international law, the threat of global terror, contemporary nuclear politics, global migration and displacement, and human rights.
+Course Description: This course surveys some primary theoretical paradigms of International Relations (IR) theory including realism, liberalism, constructivism, and post-colonial approaches in order to examine their theoretical commitments, worldviews, and internal logics.
+We use these theories to work through some history, concepts, and problems in international politics.
+We also develop an understanding of specific international phenomenon such as international trade, the growth of international law, the threat of global terror, contemporary nuclear politics, global migration and displacement, and human rights.
 The primary questions this course addresses include: What makes politics “international”?
 Where does international order and disorder come from?
 How do states practice sovereignty?
 And, how do international processes shape the domestic politics within states?
 Each week is divided into a theoretical discussion, discussion of a scholarly article, and then discussion of a policy/popular media piece.

 Global Nuclear Politics